bernardstein/Digital-Gauge-OCR-Detection/README.md

 This repository includes a sample Python script to send image data to the inference server and retrieve predictions.

 ---
+📓 Train Your Model in Google Colab
+We provide a Google Colab notebook for training a YOLOv8 object detection model on a custom dataset with Roboflow:

+👉 Open Colab Notebook

+Features:
+Load datasets directly from Roboflow.

+Train and validate a YOLOv8 model using Ultralytics.

+Export trained weights for deployment.

+Optionally evaluate and visualize predictions in-line.

+Instructions:
+Open the notebook in Google Colab.

+Follow the cells step-by-step to configure your dataset and model.

+Once training is complete, download your weights (e.g., best.pt) for deployment.

 ## 🐳 Docker Deployment